CheatModeON/icsd-scraper/README.md

 # Functions
 **getProfessors()** \
-Returns all professors as an array of objects with the below details
+Returns all professors as an array of objects with the below details:

 * name
 * academicRank